azazdeaz/ros-grpc-bridge-generator/README.md

 The end-to-end tests are a bunch of snapshot files in the test/snapshots folder and their pre-generated packages in the test/expected folder.

 Running `rostest grpc_bridge_generator generate.test` will regenerate these packages in the test/result folder and compare them with the expected folder.
 It will fail for any changes.
-To update the tests just override the files in the expected folder.
+To update the tests, override the files in the test/expected folder.

 To add a new test, copy a snapshot file in test/snapshots, run the tests, and move the generated pkg from the result to the expected folder.